 At Vipul Limited, Corporate Governance is all about maintaining a valuable relationship and trust with all the stakeholders.
 We consider stakeholders as partners in our success and remain committed to maximizing stakeholders' value, be it Customers, Local Communities, Employees, Suppliers & Distributors, Trade Unions, NGOs, Investors & Shareholders and Government & Regulatory Authorities.
 This approach to value creation emanates from Vipul Limited belief that sound governance system, based on relationship and trust, is integral to creating enduring value for all.
 We have a defined policy framework for ethical conduct of businesses.
 We believe that any business conduct can be ethical only when it rests on the six core values viz.
 Customer Value, Ownership Mind-set, Respect, Integrity, One Team and Excellence.
+The Company's philosophy on Corporate Governance is founded upon a rich legacy of fair, ethical and transparent governance practices, many of which were in place even before they were mandated by adopting the highest standards of professionalism, honesty, integrity and ethical behaviour.

-Corporate Governance encompasses a set of systems and practices to ensure that the Company's affairs are being managed in a manner which ensures accountability, transparenc and fairness in all transactions in the widest sense.
+Corporate Governance encompasses a set of systems and practices to ensure that the Company's affairs are being managed in a manner which ensures accountability, transparency and fairness in all transactions in the widest sense.
 The objective is to meet stakeholders' aspirations and societal expectations.
 Good governance practices stem from the dynamic culture and positive mind set of the organisation.
 We are committed to meet the aspirations of all our stakeholders.
 This is demonstrated in shareholder returns, awards and recognitions, governance processes and an entrepreneurial performance focused work environment.